-Example for Private Fields
+Use Case for Private Fields

-- Create a new project for the customer.
+Create a new project for the client.

-- Create a group for the project assignees, and assign this group the default Developer role for the new project.
-Check that the Developer role has enabled Read private fields and Update private fields permissions.
-These permissions are enabled by default.
+Add your developers to the project team.
+This grants these users the Developer role in the new project and adds them to the list of assignees automatically.
+By default, the Developer role is granted Read Issue Private Fields and Update Issue Private Fields permissions.
 If you have previously edited the default roles and have changed the set of permissions, you can create a new role for the project developers, but make sure that in addition to all other permissions they have permissions to view and edit private fields.

 Make a Field Private

-To make a field private:
+To make a field private by default: